MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-set-up-basic-warehouses-with-operations-areas.md

 ms.service: dynamics-365-business-central
 ms.reviewer: bholtorf
 ---
-# <a name="set-up-basic-warehouses-with-operations-areas"></a>Set Up Basic Warehouses with Operations Areas
+# Set Up Basic Warehouses with Operations Areas

 If internal operation areas such as production or assembly exist in basic warehouse configurations where locations use the **Bin Mandatory** setup field and possibly the **Require Pick** and **Require Put-away** setup fields, then you can use the following basic warehouse documents to record your warehouse activities for internal operation areas: